spring-guides/gs-scheduling-tasks/README.md

 Make the application executable
 -------------------------------

+Although scheduled tasks can be embedded in web apps and WAR files, the simpler approach demonstrated below creates a standalone application.
+You package everything in a single, executable JAR file, driven by a good old Java `main()` method.

 ### Create a main class

-Here you create a new _[Spring application context][u-application-context]_ and feed the class with your scheduled task.
-This action causes a task executor thread to start up and begin processing automatically scheduled tasks until you terminate the process.
+Here you create a new `SpringApplication` and run it with the `ScheduledTasks` you defined earlier.
+This action creates a task executor and allows tasks to be scheduled."

 `src/main/java/hello/Application.java`